qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 One can arrange all the items manually and spend a lot of money and time on this.
 There is also another way: train a classification or similarity model and rely on it.
 With both approaches it is difficult to avoid mistakes.
-Manual labelling is a tedious task, which however requires staying focused.
+Manual labelling is a tedious task, but it requires concentration.
 Once you got distracted or your eyes became blurred mistakes won't keep you waiting.
 The model also can be wrong.
 You can analyse the most uncertain predictions and fix them, but the other errors will still leak to the site.